How to Build an Innovation Lab

 Determine Your Metrics for Innovation

 As with any other project, you need some method of determining if your innovation hubs are successful.
-This means that you need to come up with the metrics you will use to measure the success of your innovation lab.
+This means determining the metrics to measure the success of your innovation lab.
 Will it be how many project ideas the team brainstorms?
 How many projects they bring to completion?
 How many new customers they bring in?
 The additional revenue?
 Ideally, you want a full portfolio of metrics to give you insight.

 Get Funding and Make a Budget

 You cannot innovate without access to resources and a space, both of which require funding.
-Now is the time to figure out where you will get funding for your innovation lab, how much you want to raise, and how much you reasonably need to run every month.
+Now you should figure out how you will get funding for your innovation lab, how much you want to raise, and how much you reasonably need to run every month.
 To get funding, you will likely need to find partners or sponsors who believe in your mission, so you may need to create a persuasive presentation outlining what your lab will achieve.
+The team you've set up to use the innovation lab will be integral to creating presentations for potential stakeholders and investors in the space.

 Know How You Will Integrate the Innovations

 Before you finalize the lab, do not forget to come up with a plan for how you will incorporate the ideas the team comes up with.
-After all, without an integration plan, innovations will be useless.
-Will you integrate the innovation into your company completely?
+After all, without an integration plan, innovations are useless.
+Will you integrate the innovation into the existing products of your company?
 Will it be independent of your main business?
-You need to determine all these answers.
+You may want to hire a communications specialist or some kind of internal publicist who can effectively relate what goes on in the lab and garner outside interest.
+Furthermore, you'll need a liaison between the lab and other departments in the company who is skilled at integrations to smoothly implement any new ideas into the actual business when the time comes.

 Should You Build an Innovation Lab?

 Before you go through the process of designing an innovation lab, make sure that it is right for you.
-One of the reasons some innovation hubs fail is the inability to create tangible results, which could hold you back.
+One of the reasons some innovation hubs fail is the inability to create tangible results.
 Instead, they measure success based on the interest in their projects.
 If you feel confident in the metrics you decide on, then this should not be an issue, but it is still something to keep in mind.

 Perhaps the most important consideration is whether there is actually a problem you need to resolve.
-While innovation is useful, innovation just for the sake of it will not give you results that you can apply to your company.
+While innovation is exciting, innovation just for the sake of it may not guarantee results that you can apply to your company.
 If you just want to figure out how to incorporate a certain technology into your business, you may actually just want a “[that technology] lab,” not an innovation lab.